Tokenization Tactics & Traps: The Real Estate Tokenization

 The Tax Trap

 Capital gains tax rules apply to tokenized real estate the same as traditional deals.
-But the structure matters more than you think.
+But the structure changes your after-tax return more than most investors expect.

 Direct tokenization (RealT, Lofty) typically uses an LLC structure where you're a member.
-That means distributions may qualify for pass-through tax treatment — including depreciation deductions.
-That's good.
-Depreciation shelters your cash flow from ordinary income tax.
+Distributions may qualify for pass-through tax treatment, including depreciation deductions.
+That's the good scenario — depreciation shelters your cash flow from ordinary income tax.

-But feeder funds and certain marketplace structures distribute income as ordinary income — no depreciation pass-through.
+Feeder funds and certain marketplace structures distribute income as ordinary income with no depreciation pass-through.
 Your 6.8% yield gets taxed at your marginal rate.
-If you're in the 32% bracket, your after-tax yield drops to 4.6%.
-Suddenly that 6.8% doesn't look so impressive.
+At the 32% bracket, after-tax yield drops to 4.6%.

 And here's the trap nobody mentions: selling tokens at a profit triggers capital gains.
-Short-term (held less than 12 months) gets taxed as ordinary income.
-Long-term (12+ months) gets the favorable 15-20% rate.
-But if you're trading tokens frequently on a secondary market — buying low, selling high — every trade under 12 months is short-term gains.
+Hold less than 12 months and it's taxed as ordinary income (short-term).
+Hold 12+ months and you get the favorable 15-20% rate (long-term).
+If you're trading tokens frequently on a secondary market — buying dips, selling rallies — every trade under 12 months hits you at the short-term rate.
 The IRS doesn't care that it's on a blockchain.

-Action step: ask the platform point-blank — "Do token holders receive K-1s with depreciation allocations, or 1099s for ordinary income?"
-That answer changes your effective return by 2-3 percentage points.
+Action step: ask any platform point-blank — "Do token holders receive K-1s with depreciation allocations, or 1099s for ordinary income?"
+That answer shifts your effective return by 2-3 percentage points.

 The Real Deal Comparison

-Let's put real numbers side by side.
-Same market, similar asset class, different structures.
+Same market type, similar asset class, different structures.
+Real numbers.

 Syndication deal (traditional): 64-unit apartment complex in Memphis. $4.8 million total capitalization.
 Minimum investment: $50,000.
 7.2% preferred return, 70/30 split above that.
 5-year hold.
 Projected IRR: 18.2%.
 Investors received K-1s with depreciation.
 Actual result: 17.8% IRR.